gurkanoluc/api-gateway/README.md

 # Terraform

 ## Assumptions
-- Due to time restriction didn't implement TLS connection to ALB as it requires a custom domain and further configuration
+- Due to time restriction didn't implement TLS connection to ALB as it requires a custom domain and a certificate
 - Given this is just deploying one application didn't implement separate modules for VPC, ECS and LB.
 On a larger Terraform code base abstracting these away with a module would be more maintainable